News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 }

-The plugin above aborts the request and replies itself printing a Hello, %q without actually passing the request to the backend.
+The plugin above aborts the request and replies by printing a Hello, %q without passing the request to the backend.
 It is a simple example, but it shows the necessary structure to start working with plugins.

 If you look now closely at the plugin code, notice that the loader looks for the symbol ClientRegisterer and, if found, the loader checks if the symbol implements the plugin.Registerer interface.
 Once the plugin is validated, the loader registers handlers from the plugin by calling the exposed RegisterClients method.

 With the main.go file saved, it’s time to build and test the plugin.
-If you added more code and external dependencies, you must run a go mod tidy before the compilation, but it is unnecessary for this example.
+If you added more code and external dependencies, you must run a go mod tidy before the compilation, which is unnecessary for this example.

 For compiling Go plugins, the flag -buildmode=plugin is required.
 The command is: